 The Mach1 105 is evidence that Tecnica is leading the charge away from the shrink it and pink it approach to women's specific designs.
 The Mach1 is one of the burliest and stiffest boots that we tested, but the flex isn't as progressive as other models that are more forgiving.
 These boots require a heavier, stronger, or more aggressive skier who's okay with a rougher ride on the chop.
 As much as we loved charging this boot down groomers, we didn't feel like it stood out in overall form and function.Editor's Note: The 2023 version of this boot is pictured above, and we're now linking to that version in our review as of September 23, 2022.

 Tecnica Mach1 105 LV - Women's Review

-Cons: Wimpy power strap, too stiff in some conditions
+Cons: Wimpy power strap, too rigid in some conditions

 Compare to Similar Products